xpring-eng/sidechain-launch-kit/README.md

         curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python - poetry install

+* Install Python dependencies in the virtual env:

+        poetry install

 ### Environment variables

 The python scripts need to know the locations of two files and one directory.
 These can be specified through command line arguments, by adding variables in the `.env` file, or by setting environment variables.